ScottArbeit/Grace/docs/Design and Motivations.md

 Because Grace uses the Actor pattern extensively, Grace benefits when more memory is available for each server container instance, as Grace will automatically use that memory as a cache, reducing pressure on the underlying database.
 And because Grace Server is stateless, and Dapr's Actor Placement service automatically rebalances whenever an application instance is added or removed, Grace can scale up and scale down automatically as traffic increases or decreases, using standard [KEDA](https://keda.sh/) counters to drive those actions.

-I haven't yet run load tests, but... if the database used for Grace can support thousands of transactions/second, and the object storage service can handle thousands of transactions/second (and the message bus and the observability system etc.), then between that and Grace's natural use of memory for caching, Grace Server *should* be able to scale up and scale out pretty well.
-(I hope to do some first-ever load tests in Sept/Oct 2022 and no doubt I'll find some performance fixes when I do.)
+I haven't yet run large-scale load tests, but... if the database used for Grace can support thousands of transactions/second, and the object storage service can handle thousands of transactions/second (and the message bus and the observability system etc.), then between that and Grace's natural use of memory for caching, Grace Server *should* be able to scale up and scale out pretty well.
+The smaller-scale load tests I've run so far have been promising.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Orange3.svg)